weianweigan/yourCADAPITools/README.md

 A visual studio extension that helps to navigate to api doc online with right click in vs directly.

+# Download

+You can download it from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=dududu.yourCADAPITools)

 # Visual Studio 2022

 ![Preview](./Resources/preview.png)